anthonysharpy/pcapan/readme.md

 This is just a coding exercise so there's lots of incorrect assumptions and buggy behaviour.
 Some of the most serious bugs include:

-- The packets are ordered by their timestamp.
+- The packets are processed in the order they come in the file (i.e. usually timestamp order).
 This just so happens to produce correctly ordered byte-streams on the given test data, but in the real world TCP packet ordering is dictated by the sequence number.
 To be fair though, my intention was to show the "conversation" between the two devices, and because both devices use different sequence numbers, the only way to do that is via timestamps.
 So I'm not even sure I would call this a bug.
 - The code assumes the system it is running on is always little-endian.
 This program will not work on big-endian machines.
 To be fair though, big-endian systems are rare.
 - Due to laziness, the maximum number of connections and the number of packets within those connections that the program supports is hard-limited.
 - We don't track when connections finish or reset so theoretically different connections can get treated as the same connection if their ports and IPs match.